 Building Bridges to Cuba

-Located just 90 miles from the United States, the lush Caribbean island of Cuba has been inaccessible to travelers from the United States for over 50 years.
+Located just 90 miles from the United States, the Caribbean island of Cuba has been difficult to travel to from the United States for over 50 years.
 Now, the recent easing of U.S. travel restrictions has made it possible for Bank Street College to offer an extraordinary opportunity for you to take part in a week-long “people-to-people” experience in Cuba.

 Program Name: Building Bridges to Cuba

 2017 program price: $4,995